DBinaghi/plugin-LimitVisibilityToOwn/README.md

 # Limit Visibility To Own

-This Omeka plugin allows to limit the visibility of Items and/or Collections to just the ones the user have contributed.
+This Omeka Classic plugin allows to limit the visibility of Items and/or Collections to just the ones the user have contributed.

 Visibility rights are allocated by user role.